amovah/enpeem-search/README.md

 required: No

-If there is no result for the package name, you can figure out this, with catch.
+If there is no result for the package name, It has been called.

-#### callback(result)
+#### callback()

-type: `null`

-result is null when there is no result.
+The callback have no argument.

 ## LICENSE